AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

 * SQL Server data source machine name: **PBIEgwTestSQL**
 * SQL Server data source service account: **PBIEgwTestBackEnd\SQLService**

-Given those example names and settings, use the following configuration steps:
+Given those example names and settings, complete the following configuration steps:

-1. Using **Active Directory Users and Computers**, which is a Microsoft Management Console (MMC) snap-in, on the domain controller for **PBIEgwTestFront-end** domain, make sure no delegation settings are applied for the gateway service account.
+1. On the domain controller for **PBIEgwTestFront-end** domain, make sure no delegation settings are applied for the gateway service account using **Active Directory Users and Computers**, a Microsoft Management Console (MMC) snap-in.

     ![Gateway connector properties](media/service-gateway-sso-kerberos-resource/gateway-connector-properties.png)

-2. Using **Active Directory Users and Computers**, on the domain controller for **PBIEgwTestBack-end** domain, make sure no delegation settings are applied for the back-end service account.
-In addition, make sure that the "msDS-AllowedToActOnBehalfOfOtherIdentity" attribute for this account is also not set.
-You can find this attribute in the "Attribute Editor", as shown in the following image:
+2. Using **Active Directory Users and Computers** on the domain controller for the **PBIEgwTestBack-end** domain, make sure no delegation settings are applied for the back-end service account.
+In addition, make sure that the **msDS-AllowedToActOnBehalfOfOtherIdentity** attribute for this account is also not set.
+You can find this attribute in the **Attribute Editor**, as shown in the following image:

     ![SQL service properties](media/service-gateway-sso-kerberos-resource/sql-service-properties.png)

 3. Create a group in **Active Directory Users and Computers**, on the domain controller for **PBIEgwTestBack-end** domain.
 Add the gateway service account to this group as shown in the following image.
-The image shows a new group called _ResourceDelGroup_ and the gateway service account **GatewaySvc** added to this group.
+The image shows a new group called _ResourceDelGroup_ and the gateway service account, **GatewaySvc**, added to this group.

     ![Group properties](media/service-gateway-sso-kerberos-resource/group-properties.png)

-4. Open a command prompt and run the following commands in the domain controller for **PBIEgwTestBack-end** domain to update the msDS-AllowedToActOnBehalfOfOtherIdentity attribute of the back-end service account:
+4. Open a command prompt and run the following commands in the domain controller for **PBIEgwTestBack-end** domain to update the **msDS-AllowedToActOnBehalfOfOtherIdentity** attribute of the back-end service account:

     ```powershell
     $c = Get-ADGroup ResourceDelGroup